Wyatt's rebellion: Elizabeth

-With the rebellion over, Charles V, emperor of Spain, sent word to Mary in March that he was relying upon her to protect his son in England since he didn’t have the power there to do it.
-He specifically wanted “immediate and summary” judgement for both Courtenay and Elizabeth, pointing out that Mary now had an opportunity to fulfil her duty to the church and shouldn’t neglect that.
+With the rebellion over, Charles V sent word to Mary in March that he was relying upon her to protect his son Philip in England.
+He specifically wanted “immediate and summary” judgement for both Courtenay and Elizabeth, pointing out that Mary now had an opportunity to fulfil her duty to the church and should not neglect that.
 But Elizabeth had wide popularity and powerful friends, such as the Lord Admiral of England, leading Charles to conclude that proof of Elizabeth’s complicity was needed before any judgement could be imposed.
 Mary again summoned Elizabeth to come to London, but assuming Elizabeth’s previous claim of illness was a ploy, she sent two of her own physicians and three Privy Council members.
-The physicians determined that although the illness was real, it did not prevent Elizabeth from travelling to London despite her fears that it could cause her death.
+The physicians determined that although the illness was real, it need not prevent Elizabeth from travelling to London despite her fears that it could cause her death.
 They had brought Mary’s litter for her and made the trip in stages of not more than eight miles a day.
-Elizabeth arrived in London on the 23rd of February, with the curtains of her litter opened.
+Elizabeth arrived in London on 23 February, with the curtains of her litter opened.
 She was pale and dressed in white, with a proud, haughty expression.
 Mary refused to see Elizabeth, and put her in a secluded part of her palace where no one could pass without encountering a guard.

-The Council was divided with respect to Elizabeth with many loyal to her.
+The Council was divided with respect to Elizabeth, with many members supportive of her.
 This led to bitter arguments and disagreement as to her fate.
-On the 16th of March, Elizabeth was examined again and this time, those on the Council that were against her claimed the evidence sufficient to send her to the Tower.
-While Elizabeth’s friends on the Council argued against it, they acquiesced when the question was raised as to who would be responsible for her if she were not in the Tower.
-Since whoever took on that responsibility would be in great danger and the subject of much suspicion, Elizabeth’s supporters acquiesced.
+On 16 March, Elizabeth was examined again and this time, those on the Council that were against her claimed the evidence sufficient to send her to the Tower.
+While Elizabeth’s friends on the Council argued against it, they acquiesced when the question was raised as to who would be responsible for her if she were not in the Tower, since whoever took on such a responsibility would be in great danger and the subject of much suspicion.
 Elizabeth was not moved immediately, however.
-Fearing the Tower could end up meaning her death, Elizabeth made one last appeal to Mary, in writing since Mary still would not see her.
-In it, Elizabeth swore to her innocence and to her loyalty to Mary.
-Mary did not answer, and on Palm Sunday the 18th, Elizabeth was imprisoned in the Tower.
+Fearing the Tower could end up meaning her death, Elizabeth made one last appeal to Mary which was in writing since Mary still would not see her.
+In it, Elizabeth swore her innocence and her loyalty to Mary.
+Mary did not answer, and on 18 March, Palm Sunday, Elizabeth was imprisoned in the Tower.
 A few days after her imprisonment in the Tower, Elizabeth was again examined.
 This time Croft was present since the questioning was in regard to an intercepted letter to her from Croft recommending that she move to a different one of her properties.
-Elizabeth protested the continued attempts to link her to the insurgents and questioned why she needed to justify moving between her own houses.
-As Croft was being led away, he kneeled down in from of Elizabeth and expressed sadness that he should be thought of as a witness against her.
+Elizabeth protested against the continued attempts to link her to the insurgents and questioned why she needed to justify moving between her own houses.
+As Croft was being led away, he knelt down in front of Elizabeth and expressed sadness that he should be thought of as a witness against her.
 He said he was sorry to see the day in which he should be brought as a witness against her, and that he had been ”marvellously tossed” when being examined about her.
-He further denied any attempt to involve Elizabeth in the rebellion, on the pain of death.
+He further denied any attempt to involve Elizabeth in the rebellion, on pain of death.
 In April, letters were distributed throughout London “as seditious as possible and in favour of the Lady Elizabeth” as well as letters that specifically said: “Stand firm and gather together, and we will keep the Prince of Spain from entering the kingdom”.
 These letters may or may not have helped Elizabeth’s situation, but she was released from the Tower on 19 May 1554 although still kept confined.